1And Jesus answered and again spoke to them in parables, saying,

 36“Teacher, which commandment is the greatest one in the law?”

-38This is the greatest and first commandment.
+38This is the greatest and most important commandment.

 40On these two commandments hang the whole Law, and the Prophets.”